How Is AI Transforming The Medical Diagnosis?

 • Physical robots are well known by this point, given that more than 200,000 industrial robots are installed each year around the world.

-• Although surgical robots, initially approved in the USA in 2000, provide “superpowers” to surgeons, improving their ability to see, create precise and minimally invasive incisions, stitch wounds, and so forth.
-But important decisions are still made by human surgeons.
-Common surgical procedures using robotic surgery include gynaecologic surveys, prostate surgery, and head neck surgery.
+• Surgical robots, initially approved in the USA in 2000, provide “superpowers” to surgeons, improving their ability to see, create precise and minimally invasive incisions, stitch wounds, and so forth.
+However important decisions are still made by human surgeons.
+Common surgical procedures using robotic surgery include gynecologic surveys, prostate surgery, and head-neck surgery.

 5. Robotic Process Automation